 Distance from Chetola: 3.9 mi

 The Flat-top Mountain Trail is great for families or groups because the trail follows a mild incline while staying nice and wide to accommodate all hikers.
 As you make your way up Flat-Top Mountain, you will follow switchbacks under a canopy of large native trees that lead to a beautiful open meadow about halfway up the mountain.
+In this meadow, you have the option of taking a short detour to the Cone Cemetery, burial place of Moses H. Cone himself.
 As you gain elevation, you will find a couple of overlooks along the way (one of which you can likely spot Chetola Resort).
 Once you reach the trail’s summit you may be brave enough to climb to the top of the 4 stories tall fire tower.
 The vantage point from the top of the tower is truly a bird’s eye view.
 Make sure to visit the Southern Highland Craft Guild back at Moses Cone Manor before you head out!

 Glen Burney Trail

 Type: Out and back